AP 3-D

 I had the privilege to have Sooah Lee as an art student for two years.
 Her mature point of view and sophisticated 3-D Art and Design techniques have given her work an adult quality, with youthful energy and freshness.
 Combining her passion for Environmental Science and Art, her works are not restricted by any art medium.
 There is evidence of risk-taking and experimenting with various found materials in her art installations.
 As a result, her art portfolio demonstrates a high caliber of success and clear intent with the sustained investigation.

 Some strategies to help my students start the inquiry process are mind-mapping a topic or starting with an open-ended question to guide their art-making.
 I always encourage students to ask a question about a topic/concept/issue relevant to personal importance.
-Sometimes, students can start with a metaphor, an experience, or a quote and grow into more specific questions in the mind-mapping exercise.

 I always remind students that they may start the school year with one inquiry question, but as they create more work, it is a living, breathing investigation that can grow and branch out.
 Their work may evolve into other ideas but is still connected to the central question.
 The entire process of inquiry is a wheel cycle of creation with deeper meaningful ideas rather than concentrating on a final product.